MoscaDotTo/Winapp2/winapp2ool/Readme.md

 * File Chooser (save)
   * Opens the interface to select a new target file for saving changes made by the debugger instead of overwriting the input file
+    * Only shown when autocorrection is enabled first
     * Suggests "winapp2-debugged.ini" as the default rename

 * Toggle Scan Settings